Brandolini's law: Further applications

-In 2020, researchers studied the sensitivity to bullshit and found that "people are more receptive to bullshit, and less sensitive to detecting bullshit, under conditions in which they possess relatively few self-regulatory resources".
+In 2020, researchers studied the sensitivity to bullshit and found that, "people are more receptive to bullshit, and less sensitive to detecting bullshit, under conditions in which they possess relatively few self-regulatory resources".

-Within the context of scientific analysis, Brandolini's law can be put to use not just on the bullshit being presented, but can also bring the bullshitter under scrutiny as well.
-When the lying becomes apparent on multiple occasions throughout a stretch of scientific research, the bullshitter becomes more obvious than the bullshit itself, and because the bullshitter loses credibility, the ensuing bullshit is easier to identify.
-In addition, the challenge of refuting bullshit does not just come from its time-consuming nature, but also from the challenge of defying and confronting one's community.
+Within the context of scientific analysis, Brandolini's law can be applied to the bullshit being presented and bring the bullshitter under scrutiny as well.
+When it is revealed that a source repeatedly lied throughout a stretch of scientific research, the bullshitter becomes more obvious than the bullshit itself.
+Because the bullshitter loses credibility, the ensuing bullshit is easier to identify.

-Bullshit and Brandolini's law has also been involved in gender issues.
-The U.S. Department of State defines gendered disinformation as "a subset of misogynistic abuse and violence against women that uses false or misleading gender and sex-based narratives, often with some degree of coordination, to deter women from participating in the public sphere.
-Both foreign state and non-state actors strategically use gendered disinformation to silence women, discourage online political discourse, and shape perceptions toward gender and the role of women in democracies."
-That is a specific type of bullshit commonly found in politics, in which women are the victims of false claims.

 Mitigation

-Environmental researcher Phil Williamson of University of East Anglia implored other scientists in 2016 to get online and refute falsehoods to their work whenever possible, despite the difficulty as described by Brandolini's law.
-He wrote: "The scientific process doesn't stop when results are published in a peer-reviewed journal.
+Environmental researcher Phil Williamson of University of East Anglia implored other scientists in 2016 to get online and refute falsehoods to their work whenever possible, despite the difficulty of doing so as described by Brandolini's law.
+He wrote that, "The scientific process doesn't stop when results are published in a peer-reviewed journal.
 Wider communication is also involved, and that includes ensuring not only that information (including uncertainties) is understood, but also that misinformation and errors are corrected where necessary."
 Combating the spreading of misinformation requires scientists to establish the validity and quality of research, stories, and claims with a rating system.

 Carl T. Bergstrom and Jevin West, researchers on the topic of bullshit, study how to refute the bullshit that takes a large amount of energy to discover.
 This complicated process depends on the audience the bullshit is intended to influence, the time and energy a person is willing to invest in this process, and the medium used to do the refuting.
 In order to refute misinformation, one needs to do the following: